-In 1908 Picasso presents him with a cardboard medal in his studio at the Bateau Lavoir in Paris.
-He dies a pauper in 1910 and is buried in a pauper’s grave, 7 people attend his funeral.
-He is reburied in 1912 and again in 1947.
+1885 saw Henri Rousseau exhibit his first pictures at the Salon des Refuses.
+His paintings had technical problems but have a naïve charm about them.
+His ‘Surprised’, Old Junior’s Cart and ‘Scout attacked by a Tiger’ are amongst his most important works.
+In 1908 Picasso presented him with a cardboard medal in his studio at the Bateau Lavoir in Paris.
+Henri Roussea died a pauper in 1910 and was buried in a pauper’s grave.
+7 people attend his funeral.
+He was reburied in 1912 and again, finally in Laval in 1947.

 Music: Gymnopedie No 2 by Kevin MacLeod is licensed under a Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0/)

-Download Free ‘What is Art’ Ebook from https://artistinschool.com/what-is-art
+Want to know more about art history?
+Download Free ‘What is Art’ Ebook

 Support the making of future art tutorials and get rewards see my Patreon Website